Smart System Manager

 apt-get upgradeto upgrade all the system components to the latest release without affecting traffic flow.
 You must restart the system after the upgrade completes with one of the restart modes.

-- dry-run provides information on the components to be upgraded.
+- dry-run provides information on the components you want to upgrade.

 The following command upgrades all the system components: